creme332/Permutations-and-Combinations/README.md

 Notice that only {B, C, D} are being arranged relative to A.
 ```
-To find the circular arrangements of n elements,  find the permutationas of n-1 elements then add the n th element to each of the arrangements.
+To find the circular arrangements of n elements,  find the permutationas of $n-1$ elements then add the $n$-th element to each of the arrangements.

 ```
 EXAMPLE : In how many ways can the numbers 1-10 be written in 4 sectors of a circle such that the sum of any 3 consecutive sectors is less than 19?